 Note: I will only be sharing a number of works that stood out for me, and for the purpose of not giving away too much, I unfortunately will not be able to feature all the artists involved in the exhibition.

 The amalgamation of works will definitely satisfy all inclinations with such a delightful mixture of contemporary art.
-In terms of curation; from my observations, the works are not organised in a particular chronological order.
-However, all pieces together provided a sense of harmony and I think the main reason for that may be because all the work shared the same theme, more or less.
+I found that all the works together provided a sense of harmony and I think the main reason for that may be because they all shared the same theme, more or less.
 And that was the 'place.'
 From the Egyptian heritage to the Ancient Egyptian civilization.

 It shows just how a place can become a fundamental component in the realm of visual expression and it was interesting to see each artist create a contemporary visual language of their own.

 Nevine Farghaly is known for her work that weaves in and out of both kinetic and iron sculptures.
 She's fascinated by the concept of motion and challenging herself by constantly reimagining her ideas through this medium.